aryan-p5tel/Coding-Projects/README.md

 ---

 ##  Summary
-These projects are simple in scope but deliberate in purpose: each one builds upon the last, steadily expanding my skills in Python.
+These projects are simple in scope but deliberate in purpose: each one builds upon the last, steadily expanding my skills.
 The Car Wash Simulation showcases my ability to combine everything I’ve learned into a more advanced project, while the smaller apps highlight my focus on mastering fundamentals.

 This repository is a snapshot of my journey into software development — one that reflects enthusiasm, self-motivation, and a readiness to take on more challenging work in the future.